Heidi Boyd writes about here first trip to Ireland.

 The moment I saw Ireland’s lush green landscape from the airplane’s window as we began our descent into Shannon, I sensed I was entering a world that was unlike anything I had experienced before.
 When I walked outside the airport and the sea breeze hit me; I was enchanted.
 For the next two weeks, I left everything behind me and let Ireland sink into every pore of my being.
 I went from stressed to blissed in about a second flat.
 It was a feeling I will never forget and will cherish for the rest of my life.

 We rented a house for two weeks on the Ballina side of the Killaloe/Ballina Bridge on the river Shannon.
-Five women with two rental cars and no reservations or itinerary, we planned only on doing what inspired us in the moment.
+Five women with two rental cars and no reservations or itinerary, we planned only on doing what inspired us at the moment.
 We went to the Aran Islands and saw the most beautiful view of the Cliffs of Moher from below instead of on top; we frolicked around County Clare as if we were residents, and made many friends in Killaloe at the local pubs.
 I met my new friend Missy when we were seated beside each other for lunch and she began chatting away.
-Missy gave us the phone numbers of her chums who would give us a private boat ride on the Shannon, and to another who gave us a tour of the bell tower at St. Flannan’s church, which is built on the grounds that once held the castle of Brian Boru, the High King.
+Missy gave us the phone numbers of her chums who would give us a private boat ride on the Shannon, and another who gave us a tour of the bell tower at St. Flannan’s church, which is built on the grounds that once held the castle of Brian Boru, the High King.
 We bet on the races at Listowel and traveled to the Matchmaking Festival in Lisdoonvarna for a kiss.
 We followed the footsteps of President Obama, and had a pint at Ollie Hayes pub in Moneygall.
 Following Missy’s instructions to visit Brian Boru’s Fort, I went out for an evening walk and serendipitously, I met her along the pathway.
 She and I spent the evening on the fort walk, and she gave me a personal history lesson, intertwined with the local gossip.
 On our last night, the town celebrated with us at Flanagan’s, dinner at The Wooden Spoon, followed by pints and craic at our favorite pub, The Anchor.

 Ireland engages every one of the human senses unlike no other.
 The landscapes, the food, the drink, the people, and the mystical energy of Ireland created a festival for all of my senses and kept me enraptured for two weeks straight.
 This was an adventure that I never could have imagined.